whowechina/iidx_pico/README.md

 * Command-line tool - You can access controller's built-in CLI port using this tool.
   https://whowechina.github.io/iidx_pico/Tools/cli_tool.html

+### Bonus - IIDX Visa Card Holder
+* IIDX Visa card holder is a bonus design for IIDX Pico.
+It can be used to hold your credit card sized arcade cards.
+* Print the bottom and the panel, assign different color for the pattern and text on the panel.
+* Use 4x M1.2\*1.5mm\*2mm (thread size\*length\*diameter) heat-set inserts on bottom part.
+* 4x M1.2\*3mm screws to fix the panel and the bottom together.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 STL/DXF/DWG files are exported from this online document.